Construction Design Management (CDM) 2015

-We can also assume the roles of Principal Designer and Principal Contractor as the project expands and becomes notifiable to the HSE.
+We can typically assume the roles of Principal Designer and / or Principal Contractor as the project expands and becomes notifiable to the HSE.
+Due to our end to end capability, ENGIE Fabricom is ideally placed to manage CDM due to a greatly simplified interface between our engineers and construction teams.
 We utilise a range of qualitative and quantitative risk assessment techniques throughout a project life cycle in order to assess, mitigate and manage the risks that are manifest.

-A principal designer is an organisation or individual appointed by the client to take control of the pre-construction phase of any project involving more than one contractor.
+A Principal Designer is an organisation or individual appointed by the client to take control of the design phase of any project involving more than one contractor.